CyberMiles/tim-research/rust/rust.md

     x + 1; // This (with the added ;) is a Statement which does not evaluate (return to) a value.
 This will result in an error
 }
 ```

+#### Return values
+Unlike C++ etc. main has **no** return value.
+Hence you are unable to use the std::io::Result in main; instead use it an all other functions that are called from main.

 #### Macro